apache/apex-core/operators/io/file_output_operator.md

 1. The operator flushes data to filesystem every application window.
 This implies that after a failure when the operator is re-deployed and tuples of a window are replayed, then duplicate data will be saved to the files.
 This is handled by recording how much the operator has written to each file every window in a state that is checkpointed and truncating files after deployment.

 2. While writing to HDFS, if the operator gets killed and didn't have the opportunity to close a file, then later when it is redeployed it will attempt to truncate/restore that file.
 Restoring a file may fail because the lease that the previous process (operator instance before failure) had acquired from namenode to write to a file may still linger and therefore there can be exceptions in acquiring the lease again by the new process (operator instance after failure).
-This is handled by always writing data to temporary files and renaming these files to actual files when a file is ensured to be closed for writing, that is, no more data will be written to it.
+This is handled by always writing data to temporary files and renaming these files to actual files when a file is ensured to be finalized (closed) for writing, that is, no more data will be written to it.
+  - **alwaysWriteToTmp**: enables/disables writing to a temporary file. *Default*: true.

 Most of the complexity in the code comes from making this operator fault-tolerant.

+### Checkpointed states needed for fault-tolerance

+- `endOffsets` : `Map<String, MutableLong>`
+This contains the size of each file as it is being updated by the operator.
+It helps the operator to restore a file during recovery in operator `setup(...)` and is also used while loading a stream to find out if the operator has seen a file before.

+- `fileNameToTmpName` : `Map<String, String>`
+This contains the name of the temporary file per actual file.
+It is needed because the name of a temporary file is random.
+They are named based on the timestamp when the stream is created.
+During recovery the operator need to know the temp file which it was writing to and if it needs restoration then it creates a new temp file and updates this mapping.

+- `finalizedFiles` : `Map<Long, Set<String>>`
+This contains set of files which were requested to be finalized per window id.

+- `finalizedPart` : `Map<String, MutableInt>`
+This contains the latest `part` of each file which was requested to be finalized.

+The use of `finalizedFiles` and `finalizedPart` are explained in detail under [`requestFinalize(...)`](#requestFinalize) method.

+### <a name="requestFinalize"></a>`requestFinalize(String fileName)`